 We need to foster and protect academic environments in which a broad, integrated, yet still deep education can flourish.
 They are our national treasure and a strategic asset, whether some politicians would recognize that, or not — and philosophy is foundational, whether my old dentist would appreciate it or not.

 Reflections – All of this reminds me of lessons I learned from my mentor in graduate school, Richard J. Blackwell.
 Professor Blackwell, who had done graduate work in both philosophy and physics, told me that good philosophy must be informed by science.
-Dr. Silbersweig piece also reminded my of the work of Jean Piaget, who in his book, Jean Piaget: Selected Works: Insights and Illusions of Philosophy, wrote this:
+Dr. Silbersweig piece also reminded my of the work of Jean Piaget, who in his book, Insights and Illusions of Philosophy, wrote:

 It was while teaching philosophy that I saw how easily one can say … what one wants to say … In fact, I became particularly aware of the dangers of speculation … It’s a natural tendency.
 It’s so much easier than digging out facts.
 You sit in your office and build a system.
 It’s wonderful.
 But with my training in biology, I felt this kind of undertaking was precarious.1